 If partnerships do make it through the challenges of storming, they enter the Norming stage where members start developing a consensus on many issues and understand their roles and responsibilities.
 During this stage, the leader’s role is to facilitate continued discussions and enable group members to address particular issues.

 All of the efforts of Forming, Storming and Norming lead to the final stage of development – Performing.
 It is at this stage when everything seems to be working well.
 The participants are focused on a shared vision and goals.
 They understand what the partnership is trying to accomplish and they are motivated to achieve its goals.
 They may still disagree on some issues from time to time, but they will have developed processes to address those disagreements in a positive and professional manner.
 The leader’s role in this stage changes as the team is beginning to act independently.
 At this point, the leader can step back a bit and focus on overseeing overall progress and delegating responsibilities to team members.

 It is important to note that there are not necessarily clear indications when a group has moved from one stage to the next.
 Additionally, sometimes a team can regress back to an earlier stage, from Norming to Storming for example, but that does not necessarily mean that the partnership is failing.
 In this instance, the leader of the group needs to identify the causes for that change and develop strategies to keep the team moving in the right direction.

-In summary, developing and maintaining partnerships is one of the key elements of an effective police department.
+In summary, these examples of police community partnerships demonstrate that developing and maintaining partnerships is one of the key elements of an effective police department.
 Whoever is in charge of developing those partnerships should become familiar with these four basic small-group concepts, develop strategies to address each stage and avoid discouragement when teams move a little more slowly through the stages than they would like.
 Other resources to assist in creating and maintaining partnerships are from sources such as the Department of Justice, Office of Community Oriented Policing Services.